TejaSangaru/Tejasangaru/README.md

+.
 Hello, folks! 👋 I’m Teja

-✨ About Me in 30 secs✨
+. ✨ About Me in 30 secs✨

-👀 I’m addicted to Data Analysis and I love learning new skills
+. 👀 I’m addicted to Data Analysis and I love learning new skills

-💉 I have a Management background and started transitioning into Data Analytics in December 2021
+. 💉 I have a Management background and started transitioning into Data Analytics in December 2021

-📊 I obtained the Google Data Analytics Certificate in June 2022
+. 📊 I obtained the Google Data Analytics Certificate in June 2022

-🌱 I self-taught SQL and Tableau

-📉 I have experience in Data Cleaning and Wrangling, Data Visualization, Data Analysis, Dashboard Design and Development
+. 📉 I have experience in Data Cleaning and Wrangling, Data Visualization, Data Analysis, Dashboard Design and Development

-📫 How to find me: https://www.linkedin.com/in/tejas21/
+. 📫 How to find me: https://www.linkedin.com/in/tejas21/